What Are Matcha Butter Cookies?

 Instructions

-- Mix the 100 g unsalted butter and 50 g granulated sugar in a bowl until pale and creamy.
+- Beat the 100 g unsalted butter and 50 g granulated sugar together in a bowl until pale, creamy and smooth.

-- Add 1 pasteurized egg yolk and ½ tsp vanilla essence, mix until well incorporated.
+- Add 1 egg yolk and ½ tsp vanilla essence, mix until incorporated.

-- Add 120 g all-purpose flour, 2 tsp matcha powder and 1 pinch salt to a separate bowl and mix until evenly distributed.
+- In a separate bowl, mix 120 g all-purpose flour, 2 tsp matcha powder and 1 pinch salt until evenly distributed.

-- Sift the dry ingredients into the wet ingredients and knead them together using a spatula.
+- Sift the dry ingredients into the wet ingredients and mix with a spatula or wooden spoon until it forms a stiff dough.

 - Transfer the mixture into a strong piping bag with a star nozzle.